DominikDawiec/Real-Estate-Scraper/README.md

 ## Folders in the Repository
 The repository has the following folders:

--[scraped_data](scraped_data): This folder contains examples of scraped data from the websites listing apartments for sale.
+* [scraped_data](scraped_data): This folder contains examples of scraped data from the websites listing apartments for sale.
 The data is stored in CSV format.
--[cleaned_data](cleaned_data): This folder contains examples of cleaned data resulting from the data_cleaning.ipynb process.
+* [cleaned_data](cleaned_data): This folder contains examples of cleaned data resulting from the data_cleaning.ipynb process.
 The cleaned data is stored in CSV format.
--[old_versions](old_versions): This folder contains previous versions of the scraper that were working.
+* [old_versions](old_versions): This folder contains previous versions of the scraper that were working.

 ## Getting Started